SnapMonk

 Not just translation.
 Real localization covers:

-- Caption translation — the obvious one
+• Caption translation, the obvious one

-- Number formatting — date formats, decimal separators, currency symbols inside any UI mockups
+• Number formatting: date formats, decimal separators, currency symbols inside any UI mockups

 A "translated" screenshot misses everything except the first item.
 A "localized" screenshot handles all of them.

-For the country-by-country breakdown — Japan, Germany, Brazil, India, Korea, and more — see our localization market guides.
+For the country-by-country breakdown (Japan, Germany, Brazil, India, Korea, and more) see our localization market guides.

 The production bottleneck

 Translation is the easy part.
-The hard part is producing a separate visual layout per locale that respects text expansion, RTL, and cultural conventions — for every screenshot in every locale.
+The hard part is producing a separate visual layout per locale that respects text expansion, RTL, and cultural conventions, for every screenshot in every locale.

 A realistic afternoon's work

-Here's the actual flow for shipping 10 locales of a 5-frame screenshot set:
+Here's the actual flow for shipping 10 locales of a 5-frame screenshot set.

-Step 2 — Open the TranslatePanel and pick locales.
-Common starter set: ja-JP, ko-KR, de-DE, fr-FR, es-ES, pt-BR, it-IT, nl-NL, id-ID, hi-IN.
-Ten locales covers ~80% of high-revenue non-English markets.
+Then open the TranslatePanel and pick your locales.
+A common starter set: ja-JP, ko-KR, de-DE, fr-FR, es-ES, pt-BR, it-IT, nl-NL, id-ID, hi-IN.
+Ten locales covers roughly 80% of high-revenue non-English markets.

-Step 6 — Export per-locale ZIPs.
+Then export per-locale ZIPs.
 Each one drops into App Store Connect or Play Console at the right locale.

-End-to-end: under an afternoon for 10 locales.
+The whole thing takes under an afternoon for 10 locales.
 That used to be a multi-week design project.

 Languages that need extra attention